What is the best cheap food to buy when broke?

 For help in setting up a frugal grocery list check out my post that answers the question how much should I spend on groceries?

-If you can focus on buying the cheapest foods for a month or two then the savings you make may well help you stop feeling so broke.
+If you can focus on buying the cheapest food to live on for a month or two then the savings you make may well help you stop feeling so broke.
 But there are more ways to get cheap food on a budget.

 Use a shopping app

-Shopping apps can save you money and give you cash back.
+Shopping apps can save you money on your groceries AND give you cash back.
 There are many different ones around but these are the 2 FREE ones I recommend.

 Buy generic Brands